file-hierarchy — File system hierarchy overview

 Location for placing public dynamic libraries.
 The architecture identifier to use is defined on Multiarch Architecture Specifiers (Tuples) list.

-format of files stored below this directory is subject to
+precise location and format of files stored below this directory is subject to specifications that

 Unprivileged processes generally lack write access to most of the hierarchy.